Idaho : Safety by CityUnited States - safety as a country Idaho - state review

 Another great place for the whole family is the ARTitorium, which is an interactive and educational showcase of art.

 This art comes in all forms, including a digital motion wall where you design yourself into a human kaleidoscope.

 There are hands-on exhibits and screen adventures to create stop motion graphics or compose your own symphony.

 If you want to visit the Idaho National Laboratory, call ahead first.

-In-person tours were allowed before the pandemic, so virtual tours were offered.
+In-person tours were allowed before the pandemic but were shut down when the pandemic hit.